 About the project

-Baltic Slurry Acidification aims to promote the implementation of slurry acidification techniques throughout the Baltic Sea Region.
-Slurry acidification techniques (SATs) will reduce the ammonia losses from livestock manure and thus reduce airborne eutrophication of the Baltic Sea.
-The usage of SATs will provide clear environmental benefit for the region.
-The use of SATs benefits also farmers by increasing the nitrogen use efficiency of their manure fertilizers and thereby decreasing their dependency on mineral nitrogen.
+The Baltic Slurry Acidification project aimed to promote the implementation of slurry acidification techniques throughout the Baltic Sea Region.
+Slurry acidification techniques (SATs) reduce the ammonia losses from livestock manure and thus reduce airborne eutrophication of the Baltic Sea.
+The use of SATs also benefits farmers by increasing the nitrogen use efficiency of their manure fertilizers and thereby decreasing their dependency on mineral nitrogen.

-Slurry acidification techniques can be used to reduce the ammonia losses from livestock manure in livestock housing, manure storages and from the fields during the application of manure.
-These techniques have been widely tested and implemented in Denmark.
+Slurry acidification techniques can be used to reduce ammonia loss from livestock manure in livestock housing, manure storages and from the fields during the application of manure.
 The three main types of SATs are: